nitishp/ml_notes/deep_learning/convolutional_neural_networks/Week2.md

       * Depthwise convoluion - same as above
       * Projection convolution - same as Pointwise convolution
     * The main benefit of the expansion convolution is to be able to learn a more complicated function before having it shrink down again

+* Transfer learning
+  * A good approach for a lot of computer vision tasks since a lot of these networks have been trained for weeks!
+  * Depending on your dataset size, you can download someone else's network and weights and "freeze" the parameters.
+Then change the last softmax layer to output the classes that you care about
+    * If you have more data, you can choose to freeze only certain layers
+    * Lots of deep learning frameworks have the ability to freeze layers
+* Data augmentation
+  * A lot of computer vision tasks almost always never have enough data.
+It's common to use techniques like cropping, rotating, reflecting etc to get more data
+  * This can lead to potential shifts in the data distribution between training / dev / test sets
+    * Use train-dev sets to figure out if you're overfitting the model itself, or if you're data is too mismatched!